 Take part in a typical Ethiopian Cultural Coffee Ceremony with one of our Day Trips from Addis Ababa.

 1.2.
 Learn how Ethiopians prepare Enjera (Injera) Bread

 Enjera (Injera) is the national flat bread of Ethiopia.
 Enjera (እንጀራ) is made out of tiny grains known as Teff (ጤፍ) which grows in most parts of the Ethiopian Highlands.

-Enjera is a very healthy food as Teff is rich in carbohydrates, iron, calcium, Vitamin B6 and zinc.
+Injera is very healthy food as Teff is rich in carbohydrates, iron, calcium, Vitamin B6 and zinc.
 Teff is also free from gluten.

 The interesting part of preparing Enjera (Injera) bread is the baking part.
-The thin (watery) dough of the Teff is poured on round hot clay pan starting from outside to inside or the other way round.
-It needs only 3 to 5 minutes to bake Enjera (Injera).
+The thin (watery) dough of the Teff is poured on a round hot clay pan starting from outside to inside or the other way round.
+It requires only 3 to 5 minutes to bake Enjera (Injera).

 1.3.
 Taste the unique Kotcho bread

 If you have one free day to spend around Addis Ababa, take a day trip south of Addis to the town of Tiya.
 The small town of Tiya is more famous for its 14th Century AD cemetery, which is enlisted by UNESCO as World Heritage Site.

 Tiya is the closest town (area) to Addis Ababa to meet the tribal group of Gurage people.
 The Gurage are notable for their cultural food of Kotcho (local bread) and Bula (porridge).
 Kotcho (ቆጮ) and Bula (ቡላ) are prepared from the roots and stalk of Enset (እንሰት) Tree (or False Banana Tree).